pagopa/io-app-design-system/README.md

 * [react-native-haptic-feedback](https://github.com/mkuczera/react-native-haptic-feedback)
 * [react-native-safe-area-context](https://github.com/th3rdwave/react-native-safe-area-context)

+## Prerequisites

+In order to contribute to the development of the library, you need to install nodejs and yarn.

+We recommend the usage of nvm to properly handle the supported nodejs version (see [.nvmrc](./.nvmrc)).

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.